Greek Chickpea Salad is a fresh and filling lunch or side dish idea that's packed with fresh vegetables, dense beans, and homemade dressing.

 Whats Inside

 Now, this recipe is KILLLLLLLLLING it in the delicious department.
-Oh my word, it is so fresh and delicious.
 It has all the classic flavors of a Greek Salad, plus chickpeas and fresh dill.
-OBNOXIOUS AMOUNTS OF FRESH DILL because I am obsessed with it at the moment.
-It makes me think of pickles which in turn makes me think: gimme.
+It is SO fresh and delicious!

 Serve as a Side Dish or Mason Jar Salad